Protein Overnight Oats 12 Ways

 Peanut Butter & Jelly

 What time is it?
 Peanut butter jelly time!
 Mix in a tablespoon of peanut butter to your five base ingredients.
 I prefer heating my peanut butter slightly so that it mixes easily.
 The next day, top with a tablespoon of jam.
+See our other recipe for a delicious chocolatey peanut butter overnight oats variation.

 Can’t get enough caffeine in the morning?
 Add a little extra to your protein oats!
 You can either mix in 2 tablespoons of coffee or cold brew when preparing your oats, or add 1 teaspoon of instant coffee.
 Use chocolate protein powder or 2 teaspoons of cocoa powder to make it a mocha.